 5. Tribunal hearings are open to the public, including representatives of the media, unless the Tribunal makes an order restricting access to a hearing.
-Mediations and Case Conferences are not open to the public.
-The "Protocol Applicable to Attending a Public Hearing" is in Policy No 4 "Access to, and Publication of, Information Derived from Proceedings in the Tribunal" paragraph 15.
+The "Protocol Applicable to Attending a Public Hearing" is in NCAT Policy No 4 - Access to, and Publication of, Information Derived from Proceedings in the Tribunal at paragraph 15.